Some muffins are really just cupcakes pretending to be good for you. These are not those muffins.

 - Add 1 cup of pureed vegetable mixture and stir.

-- Sift flour, baking soda, salt and cocoa powder over top of liquid ingredients.
+- Sift flour, baking powder, salt and cocoa powder over top of liquid ingredients.

 - Add mini chocolate chips.